Home / Project Spotlight / Salmon Tales from Prince of Wales Island

 Following the Salmon’s Journey

-From the Big Lake Fish Pass to Cable Creek’s cascading waters, the panels trace the incredible voyage of Pacific salmon — from tiny eggs in gravel beds to ocean wanderers and finally back home to spawn.
+From the Big Lake Fish Pass to Cable Creek’s cascading waters, the panels trace the incredible voyage of Pacific salmon.
+The voyage begins with tiny eggs in gravel beds to ocean wanderers and finally back home to spawn.
 Titles like “From Stream to Sea” and “Nourishing the Wild” invite visitors to follow this cycle and discover how salmon feed not just bears and eagles, but entire forests.

 Culture Flows Through the Current

 Prince of Wales Island isn’t just home to salmon — it’s home to stories.
-Indigenous communities including the Tlingit, Haida, and Tsimshian peoples have honored the salmon for thousands of years, passing down songs and traditions tied to each season’s return.
+Indigenous communities including the Tlingit, Haida, and Tsimshian peoples have honored the salmon for thousands of years.
+They have passed down songs and traditions tied to each season’s return.
 Artist Jeffery Sheakley Jr., who is half Tlingit and half Haida, captured this connection in a striking formline salmon design, celebrating the living bond between people and fish.

 Built for the elements and designed for discovery, these panels turn each fish pass and lakeshore into a living classroom.
 Visitors don’t just read about the salmon’s journey — they feel part of it.